jwelrynewone/docs/deprecated/Leverage-Agents/FAQ-LA.md

 ## Is there a cost for holding perpetual futures as a LA?

 - No, there is no funding rate like in centralized exchanges proposing perpetual futures.
-- The only fees paid with Matrix perpetuals are entry and exit fees.
+- The only fees paid with Nibiru perpetuals are entry and exit fees.
 - There are no fees for removing or adding collateral as margin to a position.

 ## Can HAs always open new positions with the protocol?